jmaddalena/jmaddalena.github.io/_posts/2018-01-23-forecasting-solar-power-generation.md

 (when solar zenith angle < 90 degrees).
 The following plots show the relationship between estimated GHI (after incorporating cloud cover) and observed GHI, colored by hour of day and month of year:

-{% include image.html url="/images/solar_image4.png"
+{% include image.html url="/images/solar_image4.png"}

-description= "Figure 1: Scatter plots of forecasted versus true GHI, colored by time of day and month of year" %}
+*Figure 1: Scatter plots of forecasted versus true GHI, colored by time of day and month of year*

 The high concentration of points lying above the line of concordance implies that in these cases, the calculation of GHI slightly